-c) regulatory and ethical compliance: the Group endeavours to ensure compliance with law and with the ethical commitments made pursuant to the provisions of the Code of Ethics and to foster a preventive culture based on the principle of "zero tolerance" in respect of the commission of wrongful acts and on the application of principles of ethical and responsible behaviour by all professionals of the Group.
+c) regulatory and ethical compliance: the Company endeavours to ensure compliance with law and with the ethical commitments made pursuant to the provisions of the

+Code of Ethics and to foster a preventive culture based on the principle of "zero tolerance" in respect of the commission of wrongful acts and on the application of ethical principles and responsible behaviour by all of its professionals.

-For this purpose it has a compliance system consisting of a structured set of rules, procedures and activities intended to ensure the development thereof in accordance with ethical principles and lawfulness, prevent and manage the risk of regulatory or ethical breaches or violations of the Governance and Sustainability System, as well as to contribute to the full realisation of the Purpose and Values of the Iberdrola group and the corporate interest (the "Compliance System").
+The Company has a compliance system for this purpose, consisting of a structured set of rules, procedures and activities intended to ensure the development thereof in accordance with ethical principles and the law, to prevent and manage the risk of regulatory and ethical breaches or breaches of the Governance and Sustainability System, as well as to contribute to the full realisation of the Purpose and Values of the Iberdrola Group and the corporate interest (the "Compliance System").